“Vivid and relatable … like Vanessa herself—funny, charming, and brave.” —Mindy Kaling

 “Her writing proves her courage … One of the great voices of her generation.” –Ben Crump, Civil Rights Attorney

-Through a series of extraordinary, incisive, often-humorous essays, Emmy-award nominated actress Vanessa Baden examines what the idea of “home” means to a Black millennial woman.
+Through a series of extraordinary, incisive, often-humorous and always profound essays, Vanessa Baden Kelly examines what “home” means to a Black millennial woman.
 What are the consequences of gentrification on the life of a young Black woman, and on her ability to raise a family?
-What does it mean to be part of a lineage, whether it be passed down through names or through the voices of generations of writers and thinkers?
-In these profound, intimate essays, Baden has found a space where she can work out thoughts and feelings she feels unsafe saying out loud.
-As she processes the initial ideas more fully, her essays evolve from personal stories to fully-realized communiques of a generation of Black women who are finding a new sense of both belonging and ostracism in private, work, and public life.
-What begins as a single rider on a Los Angeles public bus travels through a range of experiences and ideas: the interconnectedness of living in a majority-Black community in the Crenshaw district; the overwhelming grief and fear of watching young Black boys be buried while raising your own son; the miracle of finding love for love’s sake and love for one’s self when historical traumas have tried to rob that very idea from you.
-Underlying the theme of each essay are questions of how a Black millennial woman can find “home” anywhere when confronted with its invasion by police, men, and society’s expectations.
+What does it mean to be part of a lineage, whether it be passed down by name or through the voices of generations of writers and thinkers?
+Baden’s essays evolve from personal stories to fully-realized communiques of a generation of Black women who are finding a new sense of both belonging and ostracism in private, work, and public life.
+In FAR AWAY FROM CLOSE TO HOME, Baden Kelly’s essays examine:

 ISBN: 978-1-953103-02-4; $17; May 4, 2021; 240 pages; Three Rooms Press; Trade Paper Original

 Order FAR AWAY FROM CLOSE TO HOME now:

 High Praise for FAR AWAY FROM CLOSE TO HOME